GerroDen/forge-sandbox/packages/web/README.md

 ## Forge tunnel

-To develop the whole app within an Atlassian Cloud context, use the `yarn forge-tunnel` and `yarn dev` in 2 terminals from the repository root dir.
+To develop the whole app within an Atlassian Cloud context, use the `npm run forge-tunnel` and `npm run dev` in 2 terminals from the repository root dir.
 This is also necessary when only working on the web UI.
 The use of `@forge/bridge` prohibits the use of a normal vite dev mode outside the tunnel workflow.